postsharp/Metalama.Documentation/content/quickstart/using-aspects/get-metalama-nuget.md

 uid: get-metalama-nuget
 ---

-# Getting Metalama framework from Nuget
+# Getting Metalama from NuGet
-Only if you want to create your own custom aspect, you shall need to get the Metalama package from Nuget.
+The `Metalama.Framework` package is needed only if you want to create your own custom aspect.
 It is not needed if you just want to use some ready-made aspects.

 >[!NOTE]